 SKHHP recognizes the history of institutional racism in systemically marginalizing Black, Indigenous and people of color (BIPOC) communities who continue to be disproportionately affected by housing insecurity and homelessness.
 BIPOC communities are disproportionately represented in people experiencing homelessness and housing insecurity and are currently and historically underrepresented in positions of power.
 An estimated 45% of South King County residents identify as BIPOC.
 SKHHP is committed to elevating the voices of BIPOC community members and will prioritize BIPOC representation on the Advisory Board that reflects the population of BIPOC communities in South King County.

-Advisory Board members must meet the following qualifications:
+Advisory Board members may be appointed as an individual or as a representative of an organization.
+All Advisory Board members and alternates must meet the following qualifications:

 Live, work, or be affiliated with service provisions within the South King County region